alexrothenberg/legacy_data/README.md

 ### Examples

-Several examples come with the gem source in the [examples](examples) folder.
+Several examples come with the gem source in the [examples](http://github.com/alexrothenberg/legacy_data/tree/master/examples/) folder.
 These include

-- a simple blog for mysql and sqlite
+- A simple blog database tested with MySQL and Sqlite3
-- the j2ee petstore example for mysql, sqlite and oracle
+- The Drupal 6.14 database tested with MySQL
-- the drupal 6.14 database in mysql
+- The J2EE Petstore example tested with MySQL, Sqlite3 and Oracle

 ## What kind of information can it extract from the database?